egoist/npmin/README.md

 Type: `object`

-The options to run `npm install` with, support all `npm install` opionts.
+The options to run `npm install` with, support all `npm install` options.

 ## License